How to read the labeling of cosmetic products?

 Manufacturing batch number

-The batch number is a designation, which may be numerical or alphabetical, that identifies a set of identical products sharing certain production characteristics.
+The batch number is a designation, which may be numerical or alphabetical, that identifies a set of identical products that share certain production characteristics.

 This reference allows us to identify the specific production batch and to check for any incidents.